Oral history: In the United States

 Oral history began with a focus on national leaders in the United States, but has expanded to include groups representing the entire population.
 In Britain, the influence of 'history from below' and interviewing people who had been 'hidden from history' was more influential.
-However, in both countries elite oral history has emerged as an important strand.
+In both countries, elite oral history has emerged as an important strand.
 Scientists, for example, have been covered in numerous oral history projects.
 Doel (2003) discusses the use of oral interviews by scholars as primary sources, He lists major oral history projects in the history of science begun after 1950.
 Oral histories, he concludes, can augment the biographies of scientists and help spotlight how their social origins influenced their research.
 Doel acknowledges the common concerns historians have regarding the validity of oral history accounts.
 He identifies studies that used oral histories successfully to provide critical and unique insight into otherwise obscure subjects, such as the role scientists played in shaping US policy after World War II.
 Interviews furthermore can provide road maps for researching archives, and can even serve as a fail-safe resource when written documents have been lost or destroyed.
 Roger D. Launius (2003) shows the huge size and complexity of the National Aeronautics and Space Administration (NASA) oral history program since 1959.
 NASA systematically documented its operations through oral histories.
 They can help to explore broader issues regarding the evolution of a major federal agency.
 The collection consists primarily of oral histories conducted by scholars working on books about the agency.
-Since 1996, however, the collection has also included oral histories of senior NASA administrators and officials, astronauts, and project managers, part of a broader project to document the lives of key agency individuals.
+Since 1996, it has included oral histories of senior NASA administrators and officials, astronauts, and project managers, part of a broader project to document the lives of key agents.
 Launius emphasizes efforts to include such less-well-known groups within the agency as the Astrobiology Program, and to collect the oral histories of women in NASA.